 When Elijah comes to pass, he will be honored with a service and an invitation will be extended should you want to be part of his brief, yet profound journey.

 Thank you for your compassion of this sensitive event in our lives.
 I know it is hard for others to grasp the magnitude of death, especially a child’s.
 But I would greatly appreciate your staying in contact and know it helps me to share and speak of my son than to not hear from people.

-From the bottom of my breaking heart, I share this journey with you and hope this awakening of realizing the preciousness of our lives and those in it is but fleeting .
-Do not waste a moment of making every moment a quality moment that doesn’t leave your heart absent in the participation of any thought, feeling or action.
-I hope sharing the truth of my son Elijah’s life pays forward to help others recognize the blessing and humbling gift of our next breath.
+From the bottom of my breaking heart, I share this journey with you and hope this awakening of realizing the preciousness of our lives and those in it is but fleeting.
+Do not waste a moment of making every moment a quality moment that doesn’t leave your heart absent in the participation of any thought, feeling, or action.
+I hope to share the truth of my son Elijah’s life and pay forward to help others recognize the blessing and humbling gift of our next breath.